Continental Micronesia: 2000 to 2009

 By 2003, the Guam International Airport Authority moved commuter airlines out of Antonio B. Won Pat International Airport's Commuter Terminal and leased the entire facility to Continental.
 In 2003, it flew from Honolulu to Guam, and from Guam to numerous PacRim and Pacific island destinations.

 As of 2004, most of the airline's employees were Guam-based, due to the location of the corporate headquarters and the airline's main hub.
 By 2005 Continental Micronesia's business on the island of Saipan had decreased, prompting layoffs in Saipan.

 Continental Micronesia employed 1,500 people and was Guam's largest private-sector employer.
 It operated 236 departures each week between 23 cities.

 Massachusetts-based Cape Air began services in the Mariana Islands under the Continental Connection banner on July 1, 2004.
 Soon afterward, Continental Micronesia eliminated most jet services to Saipan in favor of Cape Air's smaller-sized aircraft and increased frequency.

 In 2008, Continental Micronesia generated profits, operating a "niche" Guam-Honolulu route.
 In addition Japanese tourists, wanting to save money, decided to travel to locations closer to Japan for vacation, so Continental Micronesia gained Japanese passengers.
 As of that year the airline's annual payroll in Guam was $90 million ($ when adjusted for inflation).
 Thirty percent of the airline's business came from its 4,300-mile island-hopper route, which began in Honolulu, made five stops and ended—14 hours and 10 minutes later—in Hagatna, Guam's capital city.

 In May 2008, expected subsequent military buildup and population growth could have led to an expansion of Continental Micronesia flights to and from Guam.
 However, on June 12, 2008, Continental's announcement of cuts of services, routes and destinations due to high fuel prices included termination of flights to Hong Kong (which has since resumed) and Bali.
 Also among the cuts is the termination of the Saipan-Manila flights on July 15 which is the last remaining Air Mike flight for Saipan, the airline's original hub 40 years ago.
-According to an opinion columnist for of the Saipan Tribune, the “declared” reason for the cancellation of the Saipan-Manila route was the fact that NCLEX tests were now available in Manila, so Filipino nurses no longer had to travel to Saipan to take the test.
+According to an opinion columnist for of the Saipan Tribune, the “declared” reason for the cancellation of the Saipan-Manila route was that NCLEX tests were now available in Manila, so Filipino nurses no longer had to travel to Saipan to take the test.
 Before the flight's cancellation, the flight also served medical referrals from the Commonwealth of the Northern Mariana Islands to Manila and non-USA visa alien contract workers who were unable to transit to their final destinations via Guam; the author opined that the alien workers “particularly were Air Micronesia’s captive audience.”
 With only Continental Connection/Cape Air services left, Continental closed its Saipan city ticket office on the same day.

-In 2009, the company began operating nonstop service between Honolulu and Nadi, Fiji.
+In December 2009, the company began operating nonstop service between Honolulu and Nadi, Fiji.